emolden/prime-solo-project/README.md

 ## Usage
 1. Without being logged in, the user can see the login page or the About page.
-2. A user can register or login if they alreay have a username and password.
+2. A user can register or login if they already have a username and password.
 3. Once logged in, a user can see additional pages: Home and Register To Play
-4. The Home page shows the user their personal information and the teams they are apart of.
+4. The Home page shows the user their personal information and the teams they are a part of.
-5. The user can edit their personal inforamtion on the Home page.
+5. The user can edit their personal information on the Home page.
 6. On the Register To Play pages, the user can edit the input types, go back, or go forward.
 7. The Register To Play pages let the user know where they are in the process with the overhead bar.
 8. Once an admin is logged in, they have the additional page: League Data.
-9. The admin can delte, update, or insert a team into each registered users row.
+9. The admin can delete, update, or insert a team into each registered users row.

 ## Built With